DhanushaRamesh/Git_cog/README.md

-Thank You!!!!#Static Sample Web Page
+# Static Sample Web Page
    Welcome To my page!!!
 ## Introduction
        This is a sample web page with html and css contents
 ## Contents
+   Learning About git!!
 ## Conclusion
        Thank You!!!!